Jean Victor Constant de Rebecque: Belgian Revolution and Ten Days Campaign

-To this fully assimilated elite the Brussels insurrection of August 1830, with its anti-Dutch overtones therefore came as a rude shock.
+This award was made in August 1830, just about when the Belgian Revolution erupted in which Rebecque was to play a controversial role.
+During the years the United Kingdom of the Netherlands existed, several complaints were raised by the Belgians towards the regulations of the government.
+This eventually led to the Brussels insurrection of August 1830, with its anti-Dutch overtones therefore came as a rude shock.
 At first they reacted with indecision and with reluctance to apply military severity.
 Especially the Prince of Orange had the illusion that he could rely on his undoubted popularity (he was far more liberal than his paternalistic father, and for that reason hardly on speaking terms with the king) and might be able to reason with the insurrectionists.

 However, the échec of Orange's brave entry into the hostile city on 1 September with only a few companions (of which Rebecque was one), which almost ended in a lynching, put an end to that.
 Rebecque (who was the political antipode of his liberal nephew Benjamin Constant, probably because of his traumatic experience in the Tuileries in 1792) now counseled playing the military card.
 He is credited with (or blamed for) having made the plan for the assault on Brussels on 21 September, which ended catastrophically, and caused much bloodshed.
 Rebecque himself was wounded in the street fighting.
 The Dutch army retreated to Antwerp where the next catastrophe, the indefensible bombardment of the city by general Chassé, happened.

 Rebecque was back the next year, when he helped organise the ill-fated Ten Days Campaign.
 This attempt to retrieve terrain lost, was executed brilliantly in a military sense, but politically it was a disaster.
 One wonders what Rebecque and his political masters hoped to achieve, even if the French had not intervened?
 They could easily beat the nascent Belgian army, but what would have been next?
 It seems unlikely that the Dutch would have had the stomach for the kind of repression that Russia used to quell the Polish Insurrection of 1830–1831.
 As White makes clear, the real objective may more properly have been to strengthen the Dutch position in the following negotiations, which the Dutch successes arguably did.
 But a reunification of the two countries, as king William seems to have hoped for, was never in the cards.